Feb 14 2012

 I kept the rather coarse brush away from my lenses, using it only on camera bodies and suchlike.
 But the blower works as a blower—after a fashion.
 It has two drawbacks, however.
 To begin with, the thing just doesn’t have much puff.
 On more than one occasion it’s failed to dislodge dust until I engaged in a frantic orgy of squeezing.
 And that brings me to drawback number two: The tip is hard, sharp plastic.
 If your hand twitches while you’re using it—and that’s difficult to avoid if you’re squeezing frantically—it’s all too easy to gouge the delicate coated surface of a lens.
 Farwell’s Zeiss binoculars bear witness to the resulting damage.

 The bottom line?
-Giottos Rocket-Air rocks.
+The Rocket-Air Blaster rocks.
 It moves a lot of air, and it makes that air move fast.
 In short, this blower is a blast to use:

-Even the goofy-cutesy design turns out to make sense.
-The tail fins make it easy to stand the bulb upright, so the nozzle won’t pick up crumbs (or worse) from your tabletop.
+Even the goofy-cutesy design is functional.
+The tail fins make it easy to stand the bulb upright, so the nozzle won’t pick up crumbs from your tabletop or litter from the forest floor.
 And if it should ever tip over, it won’t roll away.
-Moreover, the working end has a smooth, blunt tip—one that poses little threat to lens surfaces should you ever misjudge your distance.
-The Rocket-Air even has lanyard holes so you can wear it around your neck.
+Moreover, the business end has a smooth, blunt tip—one that poses little threat to lens surfaces should you ever misjudge your distance.
+The Blaster even has lanyard holes so you can wear it around your neck.
 (I’d imagine it’s a great conversation piece at parties.)

 But how long will it last?
 Well, the bulb is made from natural rubber, and rubber rots.
 So it won’t last forever.
 Still, with reasonable care it should be blowing strong for several years.
 The instructions suggest storing the Rocket-Air in a well-ventilated place, away from strong sunlight, and that sounds like a good idea to me.
 (I’d also keep it away from electric motors.
 Ozone and rubber don’t mix.)
 I slipped mine into an open plastic bag to keep the nozzle clean and then popped it into a drawer in my gear cabinet.
 That should do the trick, I think.

 What about you?
 Are your photos starting to look a little spotty?
 Don’t blame your camera.
 Or you eyes.
 The problem may be dust.
 But there’s no need to despair.
-With a Giottos Rocket-Air you can blow your troubles away.
+With Giotto’s Rocket-Air Blaster you can blow your troubles away.
 It just might be the best nine bucks you’ve ever spent.

 Questions?
 Comments?
 Just click here!